FokiDoki/WireRest/README.md

 ![Jenkins JaCoCo Building status](https://img.shields.io/jenkins/build?jobUrl=http%3A%2F%2Fs2.fokidoki.su%2Fjob%2Fwg_controller_master&style=flat-square&t=1)
 ![Jenkins JaCoCo Tests Coverage](https://img.shields.io/jenkins/coverage/apiv4?jobUrl=http%3A%2F%2Fs2.fokidoki.su%2Fjob%2Fwg_controller_master&style=flat-square)
 ---
-This is a REST API for Wireguard.
-It is written in Java using Spring Boot and Spring MVC.
+WireRest is a powerful, restful stateless API for Wireguard.
+With built-in caching, it is optimized to work with large configurations.
+You can use both for your small private server and for public high-load applications.
+It is written in Java using Spring Boot and Spring WebFlux.
-Project is under early of development.

-Swagger UI is available at

 ### Features: